Capped heron: Description

 This species is very distinct from other herons, being the only one with a blue beak and face, and a black crown.
 The belly, chest, and neck are covered with yellowish-white or light-cream feathers.
 The wings and back are covered with white feathers.
 Three to four white long feathers extend from the black crown.
 No sexual dimorphism in color or brightness has been noted.

 The body length of an adult varies between 510 and 590 mm, the wing chords between 263 and 280 mm, the tail between 95 and 103 mm, and the tarsus between 92 and 99 mm.
 The weight of an adult varies between 444 and 632 g.

 The juveniles are very similar to the adults.
 They only differ in body length and that the white feathers are slightly grey.

-Distribution
+Distribution and habitat

 The capped heron is endemic to the neotropics and almost exclusive to rainforest.
 It is present in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Panama, Paraguay, Peru, Suriname, and Venezuela.
 It inhabits low lands up to 900 m above sea level, though in Venezuela it is only found below 500 m, and in Ecuador below 400 m.
 Although there are no migrations registered to this species and it is believed that is sedentary, there may be seasonal movements in Darien, Panama.

-Habitat

-The capped heron normally inhabits swamps and ditches in wet grasslands or rainforests.
+It normally inhabits swamps and ditches in wet grasslands or rainforests.
 Sometimes it can venture into deeper ponds and rivers.
-They prefer to forage on the shore or in floating vegetation, but have also been observed in trenches of coffee plantations and flooded rice fields.
+It prefers to forage on the shore or in floating vegetation, but has also been observed in trenches of coffee plantations and flooded rice fields.